 He scored on his return, leading Belgium to a 2-0 win over Portugal.
 Two fine triumphs over Scotland followed, and Thys's side finished top of the group, pipping Austria by a point and making sure of a trip to Italy in the summer of 1980.

 While many considered Belgium to be the weakest team at the tournament, they still possessed a promising squad that contained talented players such as Jean-Marie Pfaff, Eric Gerets, Rene Vandereycken and Jan Ceulemans.
 Van Moer soon became the side's most important figure, though, his passing as sublime as before and his leadership qualities clear for all to see.

-After earning a surprising 1-1 draw against Kevin Keegan's England and beating Spain 2-1, Belgium required a point against Italy at the Stadio Olimpico to finish above the hosts on goal difference and qualify for the final at their expense.
+After earning a surprising 1-1 draw against Kevin Keegan's England and beating Spain 2-1, Belgium required a point against Italy at the Stadio Olimpico to finish above the hosts on goal difference and qualify for the final at their opposition's expense.

-That's exactly what they achieved.
+And that's exactly what they achieved.
 Van Moer may have played only 48 minutes before becoming too tired to continue, but that didn't matter at all – his was the sweetest revenge imaginable.
 The game ended goalless and Thys, who opted for very defensive tactics, joked: "We gave the Italians a taste of their own medicine."